samiuljoy/hardened-iptables/Readme.md

 `iptables -I OUTPUT -m owner --uid-owner 'chrome uid' -j DROP` `iptables -I FORWARD -m owner --uid-owner 'chrome uid' -j DROP`

+Where `chrome uid` is the uid number of your chrome browser.

-Now, if you're planning to use your phone for tether/hotspot, and want all apps to not access the internet, you'd have to first gather uuid for all the apps on your phone, to do that, you could use a for loop to cat out all the uids to a text file, like so;
+Now, if you're planning to use your phone for tether/hotspot, and want all apps to not access the internet, accept the device you're tethering to, you'd have to first gather uuid for all the apps on your phone, and block them.
+To do that, you could use a for loop to cat out all the uids to a text file, like so;

 `for i in $(pm list packages | sed 's/package://g'); do
 	pm dump $i | grep userId | awk '{ print $1 }' | sed 's/userId=//g' | grep -v launch >> uids.txt
 done`

 This should dump all the uid's to a txt file.
-Remember to have `awk` and `sed` binaries set to your executable path
+Remember to have `awk` and `sed` binaries set to your executable path.

-Now, to block literally everything, you'd type in;
+Now, to block all internet access to literally everything, you'd type in;

 `for i in $(cat path/to/uids.txt); do
 	iptables -I INPUT -m owner --uid-owner $i -j DROP